-In some states, these terms are used interchangeably and in some one is not used at all.
+In some states, these terms are used interchangeably, while other states only use one or the other.
 Both programs are quite similar and often simply referred to as “diversion” programs.

 To learn more specifics about the programs like this available in your state, a consultation with a local defense lawyer is necessary.

 How long will I be on probation with deferred prosecution?